MicrosoftDocs/azure-docs/articles/logic-apps/sap-connector-artifact-schemas.md

 ms.date: 05/23/2023
 ---

-# SAP artifact schemas in Azure Logic Apps
+# SAP artifact schemas for workflows in Azure Logic Apps

 This reference guide provides more information about schemas for SAP artifacts